 Pesticide Advisory Committee (PAC) members

 CAREX Canada’s Pesticide Advisory Committee (PAC) members are based in Canada and the U.S. and offer a broad range of exposure research expertise.
-These advisors are helping to guide the development of our pesticide exposure estimates.
-They include:
+These advisors helped to guide the development of our pesticide exposure estimates.

-We would also like to acknowledge the contributions of many agency, government, and academic experts who provided scientific feedback during the development of our environmental and occupational exposure estimates.
+We would also like to acknowledge the contributions of our Knowledge Translation Advisors, who helped guide our knowledge translation strategy and supported our efforts to put CAREX resources and tools into action for cancer prevention in Canada, as well as the many agency, government, and academic experts who provided scientific feedback during the development of our environmental and occupational exposure estimates.